Enoch Hale: Biography

-Enoch Hale was a man of large possessions and very prominent in civil and military affairs, particularly during his residence in Rindge, Jaffrey and Walpole, NH.
+Enoch Hale was a man of large possessions and very prominent in civil and military affairs, particularly during his residence in Rindge, Jaffrey and Walpole, New Hampshire.
 He became an extensive landowner shortly after settling in Rindge, and dealt largely in lands.
 He was the first justice of the peace of Rindge in 1768.
 Was Selectman of Rindge 1772, 73, 74,75 and 83 and was present and officiated at such town meetings in 1784; was a member of the New Hampshire Assembly in 1776 and 1778 representing Rindge, Jaffrey and Peterboro Slip (now Sharon); was delegate to the Provincial Congress at Exeter in 1775; high sheriff of Cheshire, 1778 to 1783; a member of the State Council, 1780 to 1783; senator from Cheshire County, 1784.
 In 1776 he was appointed colonel of a "geographical regiment" of the New Hampshire militia, and held that position during the war, having charge of all the raising, mustering and paying of troops within his district.
 In 1778 he raised a regiment to reinforce General Sullivan, then operating in Rhode Island in conjunction with the French Fleet, and marched in command of it to Rhode Island.
 The records of the New Hampshire Committee of Safety abound in references to him.(7th vol. Trans.
 N.H.
 Hist.
 Soc.)
 Before this he had served in the old French war, and was under Col. Monroe at Fort Wm.
 Henry at the massacre in 1758.
 Was a private in Captain Bayley's company, Col. Meserve's regiment, in the expedition to Crown Point March to November, 1757, and again in Capt.
 Hasen's company, Col. Hart's regiment, April to October, 1758.

 He was an original member of the Congregational Church in Rindge at its organization in 1765, served frequently on ecclesiastical committees, and was active in the settlement of Rev. Dr. Seth Payson as pastor in 1781.

 In 1785, after his removal to Walpole, he built, under an act of the Legislature of New Hampshire authorizing it, the first bridge across the Connecticut River at Bellows Falls, which remained the only bridge across the river until 1796.
 The Vilas Bridge is now in this location.
 After his removal to Grafton, Vermont, he represented that town in the Legislature of Vermont for two years when about 75 years of age.
 Wherever he lived, his vigorous intellect and energy of character impressed themselves on all about him and made him always a leader.